corona-warn-app/cwa-server/README.md

 #### Running the Full cwa Backend Using Docker Compose

-For your convenience, a full setup has been prepared using [Docker Compose](https://docs.docker.com/compose/reference/overview/).
+For your convenience, a full setup including the generation of test data has been prepared using [Docker Compose](https://docs.docker.com/compose/reference/overview/).
 To build the backend services, run ```docker-compose build``` in the repository's root directory.

 Once the services are built, you can start the whole backend using ```docker-compose up```.
 The distribution service runs once and then finishes.
 If you want to trigger additional distribution runs, run ```docker-compose start distribution```.